sauravraghuvanshi/100-Days-of-Azure/README.md

   * This is a service that helps teams to manage their software projects
   * It has support for Scrum and kanban
   * Here you can quickly create and track user stories, backlog items, feature and bugs that are associated with a project
+* The Basic Process:-
+  * Choose this process when the team needs the simplest model to work with in Azure Boards
+  * Steps: Epic-> Issue-> Task
+  * The basic Process-Workflow(Bi Directional): To Do-> Doing-> Done